 In 2014 Children’s Peace Theatre was honoured as a finalist for the Toronto Arts Foundation’s Arts For Youth Award.
-A fitting recognition of CPT long and outstanding commitment to engaging Toronto’s youth through the arts and artistic creation.
+A fitting recognition of CPT's long and outstanding commitment to engaging Toronto’s youth through the arts and artistic creation.

-Created 15 years ago, Children’s Peace Theatre was a response to the United Nations’ Declaration of the International Decade for a Culture of Peace and Non-violence for the Children of the World.
+Children’s Peace Theatre was created in response to the United Nations’ Declaration of the International Decade for a Culture of Peace and Non-violence for the Children of the World.
 CPT was invited to perform at the United Nations headquarters in New York.
 But the 25 CPT children, youth and adults were turned back at the U.S. border.
 The date was September 11th, 2001.
 The world changed that day, and a culture of fear and mistrust among diverse cultures gained ascendance.
 The children of CPT returned home and created a new and very different theatre piece that explored both the feelings and the questions raised by the terrorist attacks.
 They toured their new songs and stories of peace through schools, libraries and community centres.

 Over the next five years, CPT continued to run a summer collaborative theatre production with professional artists and children ages 8 to 12.
 CPT’s professional artists also worked at the grassroots level in schools and local communities and organized and performed at events that featured Romeo Dallaire, Jane Jacobs and Jean Vanier.